TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

 As discussed in :ref:`tut-object`, shared data can have possibly surprising effects with involving :term:`mutable` objects such as lists and dictionaries.
-For example, the *tricks* list in the following code should not be used as a class variable because just a single list would be shared by all *Dog* instances::
+For example, the *tricks* list in the following code should not be used as a kundi variable because just a single list would be shared by all *Dog* instances::

-    class Dog:
+    kundi Dog:

-        tricks = []             # mistaken use of a class variable
+        tricks = []             # mistaken use of a kundi variable

         def __init__(self, name):
             self.name = name